Since there are tons of WordPress hosting providers, it can be difficult to choose the right one that fits your need.

 - 11 WordPress plugins (it is zip files)

 - 9 blog pages

 My Disk Space is 10GB and I still have 9 GB of space to use.
-I think 10GB is a good starting point if you are personal bloggers or small business owners.
+I think 10GB is a good starting point if you are a personal blogger or small business owner.

 #5 Positive SSL

 A Positive SSL is a cost-effective security solution that secures your domain name.
 It protects against content injection by ISPs and other third parties.
 Without encryption, it’s possible for others to alter your site and undermine its integrity.